Russian battleship Imperatritsa Ekaterina Velikaya: Description

 Imperatritsa Ekaterina Velikaya was fitted with four license-built Parsons steam turbine sets, each driving one shaft using steam provided by 20 triangular Yarrow boilers that burned either coal or fuel oil at a working pressure of 250 psi.
 Designed to produce 27000 shp which was intended to give the ship a speed was 21 kn, the turbines produced 33000 shp on trials, although no figures for her speed have been found.
 The ship carried enough coal and fuel oil to give her a range of 1680 nmi at full speed and 3000 nmi at a more economical speed.
 All of her electrical power was generated by four primary Curtis 360 kW turbo generators and two 200 kW auxiliary units.

 Armament and protection

 Her main battery consisted of a dozen Obukhovskii 12-inch Pattern 1907 guns mounted in four triple turrets distributed over the length of the ship.
-Her secondary armament consisted of ten 130 mm B7 Pattern 1913 guns positioned in hull-mounted casemates.
+Her secondary armament consisted of twenty 130 mm B7 Pattern 1913 guns positioned in hull-mounted casemates.
 They were arranged in two groups, six guns per side from the forward turret to the rear funnel and the remaining four clustered around the rear turret.
 Imperatritsa Ekaterina Velikaya was also fitted with three 75 mm anti-aircraft guns, one mounted on the roof of the fore turret and two side by side on the aft turret.
 The ship was fitted with four 17.7 in submerged torpedo tubes, two tubes on each broadside.